zpainter/iassist/content/conferences/iassist2025/faq.md

 ### When does registration open?

-Registration is now open.
+Registration was open until May 18, 2025.
 See the [registration page](/conferences/iassist2025/registration/).

 ### Can I get a discount when I register early?